 But my cysts didn’t shrink at all.
 Instead, both got significantly larger — which meant they could have been cancerous.
 The only way to know for sure was to remove them.
 So I did.

-Here’s what it’s like to get a laparoscopy, or at least the way things went for me…
+Here’s what it’s like to have laparoscopic surgery for endometriosis, or at least the way things went for me…

 The Things They Tell You About (…with a few notes added by me)

-You have to drink one full bottle of Magnesium Citrate the day before your surgery.
+You have to drink 1 full bottle of Magnesium Citrate the day before your endometriosis surgery.
 (It’s not nearly as bad-tasting as I thought it would be!
 Jim even tried it & agreed.
 It’s kinda like Mountain Dew… but not.)

 You can’t wear nail polish, hand lotion, hairspray, deodorant, or makeup on the day of your surgery.
 (Not exactly true.
 I told the nurse I’d forgotten that part & had all of the above on.
 She said it was okay.)

 You should wear really comfortable clothing to surgery.
-(I think everyone in for surgery that morning wore the same 2-piece jogging suit that I’d recently purchased at Kohl’s!)
+(I think everyone who was scheduled for outpatient surgery that morning wore the same 2-piece jogging suit that I’d recently purchased at Kohl’s!)

 Be sure that you have your driver’s license and your health insurance card the day of your surgery.

 They give you 2 or 3 pills to take soon after you arrive.
 Supposedly, these help prevent nausea after the anesthesia and lessen any anxiety prior to being rolled in for surgery.
-They must’ve worked, cuz I didn’t have any nausea or anxiety right before or right after surgery.
+They must’ve worked — because I didn’t have any nausea or anxiety right before or right after surgery.

-Overall, my surgery took an hour and a half.
-I had an additional ablation.
+Overall, my endometriosis surgery took an hour and a half.
+I had an additional endometrial ablation.
 (It was an “option”, so I went for it.
 Geesh, even at the gyno, they’re trying to upsell ya!)
-UPDATE: I’m SO incredibly glad I had the ablation!
-Here is it 9 years later, and no periods for those 9 years has been amazing.
+UPDATE: I am SO incredibly glad I had the ablation.
+Here is it 9 years later, and no periods for those 9 years has been absolutely amazing!

-Your belly will be puffy for several days following the surgery due to the fact that they super-extend the stomach with a bunch of air in order to give them enough room to work.
+Your belly will be puffy for several days following endometriosis surgery — due to the fact that they super-extend the stomach with a bunch of air in order to give the doctors enough room to work.
 (This was very weird.
 Thankfully, today’s lower, hip-hugging fashions helped to accommodate for the extra inch or so of space that my stomach now required.
 My belly actually got even more bloated as the days went on — probably due to the fact that I wasn’t able to have a B.M. for 4 days.
 I’ve since learned that’s a side effect of the Percocet.)